hoytpr/Lacto_genome/metadata.md

   ### Read data separation

   - The nodes of the presumptive plasmids can be selected, and the sequences can be output from Bandage as `.fasta` files (*e.g.* "Bandage_plasmid1.fasta" and "Bandage_plasmid2.fasta").
+For a description of the differences between `Bandage` nodes and edges, vs. assembly contigs, please see the [Bandage Wiki Page](https://github.com/rrwick/Bandage/wiki).
   - To identify reads corresponding to these plasmid sequences, the Bandage `.fasta` outputs were converted into a Blast+ database (v.
 2.8.1) **[Script 6](/scripts.md#scr06)**.
   - The complete set of Lactococcus reads `.fastq` files was converted to `.fasta` files **[Script 7](/scripts.md#scr07)**.
   - The Blast database was queried with the Lactococcus reads `.fasta` files outputting the read names that match the plasmid node sequences **[Script 8](/scripts.md#scr08)**.